-* See specific requirements for Humanities required for Associate in Applied Science Degree.
+* See specific requirements for Humanities/Fine Arts required for Associate in Applied Science Degree.

 ** Underlined courses may be taken prior to admission into the program.

-Transfer of credit from other institutions: transfer courses comparable to the courses listed under "General Courses" may be accepted toward meeting the requirements of the ICC Nursing Program.
-Transfer credit is not automatically accepted for occupational or vocational credit requirement; demonstration of proficiency or competency is required.
+Transfer of comparable credit from other institutions may be evaluated and accepted toward meeting requirements of ICC Nursing Program's general education courses.
+Transfer credit is not automatically accepted for occupational or vocational "program courses"; demonstration of proficiency or competency is required.
 Credit is not given for work experience.
-Qualified Practical Nurse graduates may be given advanced standing through proficiency examinations and by applying for the bridge program.

 Recommended Course Sequence